 To fight the foreclosure, a defendant must file a written answer to the complaint with the court.
 The answer should include responses to each of the claims made by the lender it its complaint.
 There should be a numbered paragraph response for each of the numbered paragraphs of the complaint.
 In each of the numbered paragraphs in the answer, the defendant must admit, deny, or state that there is insufficient knowledge to admit or deny the allegations for the corresponding numbered paragraph in the complaint for foreclosure.
 The lender must prove any allegation that is denied.
 If an allegation is admitted, the court will accept it as fact.

 In addition to responding to each of the lender’s claims, a defendant may wish to provide defenses or affirmative defenses as part of the answer to the foreclosure.
 A defense is a reason why the foreclosure lawsuit should not have been filed in the first place.
 Some examples of defenses are that the mortgage was reinstated (meaning you paid the past amounts due and the loan is now current) or the loan was paid off in full.
 An affirmative defense is a reason why a judgment should not be granted in favor of the lender.
-There are many possible affirmative defenses to a foreclosure action, including Truth in Lending Act violations, Fair Debt Collections Practices Act violations, predatory lending, and failure to adhere to procedural foreclosure requirements.
+There are many possible affirmative defenses or counterclaims to a foreclosure action, including Truth in Lending Act violations, Fair Debt Collections Practices Act violations, predatory lending, standing, and failure to adhere to procedural foreclosure requirements.

 The answer to the complaint must be signed by the defendant and a copy mailed to the lender’s attorney.
 The appropriate mailing address can be found in the complaint, usually under the attorney’s signature.
 The answer must also be filed at the courthouse.
 Look on the summons to find the address of the court.